-Dr. Amanda Bruce of the University of Kansas Medical Center uses functional neuroimaging (fMRI) to conduct research on how the brain is involved in childhood obesity.
-She is also interested in the ability to delay gratification and how this contributes to obesity.
+Dr. Amanda Bruce of the University of Kansas Medical Center uses functional neuroimaging (fMRI) to conduct research on how the brain is involved in affecting and impacting childhood obesity.
+She is also interested in improving the ability to delay gratification and how this contributes to obesity in children.

 Jordan A. Carlson, PhD, MA